 The many acres of beautiful gardens and grounds surrounding Biltmore House were designed by renowned landscape architect Frederick Law Olmsted.
 You will find the Italian Garden, Spring Garden, Shrub Garden, Walled Garden, Rose Garden which features more than 250 varieties, the Conservatory with beautiful orchids and the Azalea Garden.
 There are over 2.5 miles of trails throughout the grounds that you can explore.
 There is also a Boat House and Bass Pond.

 You can explore Antler Hill Village and have lunch at one of the good restaurants on the grounds.
-There are exhibits, many shopping opportunities in the stores and the Creamery for ice cream.
-One of the highlights is the Winery.
-You can take a tour of the Winery and taste some of their good wines.
+There are exhibits plus many shopping opportunities in the stores.
+One of the highlights is the Biltmore Winery.
+You can take a tour of the and taste some of their good wines.
+They make a number of reds, whites, and rosés.
+There is also the Wine Bar at the Winery where you can sample wines along with cheese and truffles.

 Check the website for a list of the specialty tours offered throughout the day.
 There are many outdoor activities offered as well, including hiking, biking, fly-fishing, horseback riding, Land Rover Adventures, carriage rides, Segway tours and sporting clays.
 You can book your activities before you go including admission to the House and grounds.

-If you wish to stay on the property, there is the Inn on Biltmore Estate or the Cottage as two options.
+If you wish to stay on the property, there is the Inn on Biltmore Estate or the more moderate Village Hotel on Biltmore Estate as two options.
+The Inn has the Library Lounge and The Dining Room for restaurant options.
+The Village Hotel is close to the Antler Hill Village with its several dining options.